 If you’re considering a career in the electrical trade, here are four reasons you should start an electrician training program:

-1. Professional electricians earn great pay.
+1. Professional electrical workers earn great pay.

 Among the different skilled trades in the United States, electricians are one of the highest earners.
 According to the Bureau of Labor Statistics (BLS), professional electricians have a median annual salary of $54,110.